Nov 21, 2024

 Once you have submitted your FAFSA, the U.S. Department of Education will process your FAFSA and send a copy to you in the form of a Student Aid Report (SAR).
 Your SAR will be sent to you electronically if you listed an email address on your FAFSA.
 Please review your SAR and notify our office if you made any mistakes.
 We will walk you through how to correct them.

 Verification: The U.S. Department of Education randomly selects FAFSA submissions (FAFSA) for further review.
-Students selected are notified by the U.S. Department of Education and by email from the Union College Financial Aid Services account.
+Students selected are notified by the U.S. Department of Education and by email from the UCNJ Financial Aid Services account.
 If selected for Verification, students must submit documentation (i.e., tax, return, transcript, verification worksheet, etc.), and a review is conducted by the Financial Aid Department.
 If errors are found, the financial aid staff must submit corrections to the U.S. Department of Education.
 This may decrease the estimated award, and the student will be liable for the balance.
 Verification must be completed prior to receiving payment of any federal grant, loan, or state awards.
 Failure to submit the required documentation will result in the denial of all federal and state financial aid including student loans.

 Step 4: Review your Student Eligibility Notice